alessiorubicini/SwiftSessions/README.md

 ## Installation

-To integrate SessionTypes-Swift into your project, use Swift Package Manager.
+To integrate SwiftSessions into your project, use Swift Package Manager.

 1. Add the following dependency to your `Package.swift` file: